 In addition to the standard interface there is also the possibility of the synchronous input and output.
 That way for instance digital IOs can be connected through shift register components or also analog IOs can be connected through a DA-converter with serial in-/output.
 For synchronous IOs 256 signals at the most can be used (256 bit).
 Wiring examples can be found in chapter 3.5 and for software examples see chapter 5.
-This interface can also be used to connect modules or devices with SPI-interface.
 It is also possible to build, for instance digital or analogous I/O-modules, with the customer's device not being equipped with an own controller.
 The fieldbus IC is also operable autonomously without that controller.